Reference Class Selection in Similarity-Based Forecasting of Sales Growth: Backtest

 The results are consistent across the accuracy measures and the relative class size does not influence the results substantially.
 All goodness-of-fit measures generally improve with a shorter forecast horizon.
 The \textit{past operating margin deltas} are the best predictor variables using a window of length 30.
 In contrast, the best predictor variables for window lengths of five and 10 are the \textit{operating margin} for forecast horizons one and three while the \textit{price-to-earnings ratio} is best for the forecast horizon five.
 For forecast horizon 10 \textit{price-to-earnings ratio} is optimal for the window length five and the \textit{10-year past operating margin delta} for a window length of 10.

-Constructing reference classes by \textit{major or industry groups} yields the worst results for horizons one, three and five.
-Only for a 10-year horizon the groups result in more accurate distributional forecasts.
+Constructing reference classes by the benchmark procedure using \textit{major or industry groups} yields the worst results for horizons one, three and five.
+Only for a 10-year horizon the industry classification by groups results in more accurate distributional forecasts.
 The approach by \cite{maubcal15} performs in a very similar way to using \textit{sales} as a predictor in our approach.
 For forecast horizons one, three and five their approach is slightly better than ours using \textit{sales} and for a 10-year horizon it is vice versa.
 Nonetheless, their approach performs clearly worse than the best parameter combinations according to our accuracy measures.

 Although it is not the aim of this work to give a theoretical framework of the drivers of sales growth, we will try to give some intuition behind the results presented above, especially as the operating margin or its past delta are not commonly known as drivers of sales growth.
 Both figures are cumulative metrics which condense a lot of information.
 For example, the competition within the industry \citep[see, e.g.,][]{porter1979} or the competitive position of the company \citep[see, e.g.,][]{porter1985} significantly affect the operating margin (deltas) as well as the future development of a company.
 Intuitively, the more a company's operating margin grows the better is its market position and it is natural to expect a higher sales growth.
 This corresponds to the results in Table \ref{tab:pred-infl} discussed below.
 Thus, it is not too surprising that the predictor variables \textit{operating margin} and \textit{past operating margin deltas} perform better than other variables including much less information.
 With respect to the benchmark approach of \cite{maubcal15} the superior performance could be partly explained by Gibrat's law which basically states that the proportional rate of growth of a company is independent of the absolute size \citep{gibrat1931}.